 The genocide of the Armenians

-A TORMENTED STORY ABOUT NOAH’S LAND
+A TORMENTED STORY ON THE LAND OF NOAH

 Le baptême de l’Arménie.
 Estampe, XXe siècle.

-The Baptism of Armenia.
+The baptism of Armenia.
 Print, 20th century. © Congregation of PP. Mekhitarists of Venice.

 The legend wants that the Armenians descend from Haik, great-great-grandson of Noah by Japhet.
-It is generally accepted that they are one of the Thraco-Phrygian tribes who, arriving from the Balkans in Asia Minor around 1200 BC, conquered the ancient kingdom of Urartu and imposed their Indo-European language.
+It is generally admitted that they are one of the Thraco-Phrygian tribes who, arriving from the Balkans in Asia Minor around 1200 BC, conquered the ancient kingdom of Urartu and imposed their Indo-European language.
 Their presence is attested from the VIecentury BC by Persian and Greek sources.

-"Would exchange grandiose history for better geographical location" : the history of this mountainous bastion located at a strategic crossroads between Europe and Asia, on trade and invasion routes, is indeed a succession of phases of independence and submission, of unification and fragmentation, of golden ages and dark pages.
+"Exchanging grandiose history for better geographical location": the history of this mountainous bastion located at a strategic crossroads between Europe and Asia, on trade and invasion routes, is indeed a succession of phases of independence and submission, of unification and fragmentation, of golden ages and dark pages.

 The early adoption of Christianity (IVe century), a national Church and the creation of an alphabet (Ve century) have forged a strong identity, which has survived even in the absence of a state.
 The last, the kingdom of Cilicia, disappeared in 1375.
 Armenia is soon divided between the Ottoman and Persian empires.